Assessment and Approval of Prospective Adopters

 The minimum age for adopters is 21 years.
 There is no specific upper age limit.
 Older and more experienced people could take on the care of older children, provided they will have the health and vigour to meet the child's varied demands in their growing years and to be there for them into adulthood.
 Age is also not necessarily linked to general health, fitness and emotional well-being.
-The agency's medical adviser should investigate and obtain relevant information about a prospective adopter's health in order to be satisfied that they are able to take on the task of adopting a child and have the expectation of caring for the child through childhood and into adulthood.
+The agency's medical adviser may be asked to investigate and obtain relevant information about a prospective adopter's health in order to be satisfied that they are able to take on the task of adopting a child and have the expectation of caring for the child through childhood and into adulthood.

 Applications will be considered from people of any sexual orientation.

-Applicants will be required to have a full medical and undergo any further tests/checks that may be required by the Adoption Panel's Medical Adviser.
+Applicants will be required to provide medical information and be mindful that further tests/checks that may be required by the Local Authority's Medical Adviser.
 The Medical Adviser will advise on the applicants' ability, from a health point of view, to meet the needs of a child throughout their childhood.

 A person who is seeking approval as an adoptive parent will not be considered if they or any adult member of the household has been cautioned for or convicted of an offence against a child which involves violence or bodily injury (other than common assault or battery), cruelty (to a child under 16), indecency, abduction, the supply of Class A drugs or the importation/possession of indecent photographs of a child under 16 or a sexual offence against a child unless the offence was contrary to sections 6,12 or 13 of the Sexual offences Act 1956 and the person concerned was under 20 when the offence was committed.